| We love to see girls running their own world, and today we talk to real life girl boss, Lisa Lawson, about being a CEO, entrepreneur and woman.

-When you think of a coffee roaster, what tends to comes to mind is a plethora of flannel shirts, beards and beanies, preeching their coffee values to whoever will listen.
-Sound familliar?
+When you think of a coffee roaster, what tends to come to mind is a plethora of flannel shirts, beards and beanies, preaching their coffee values to whoever will listen.
+Sound familiar?
 Well, not in Glasgow!
 Silly caricatures aside, the truth behind the two billion cup a day coffee industry is that roasting positions are typically held by men, even though the backbone of its growing and harvesting workforce are 50-70% women.
 So what about the women in power?
 The CEOs, the girls who grind, the decision makers in this ever growing coffee empire?
 Today we talk to one of them; Lisa Lawson, Founder, Roaster & SCA Authorised Trainer at Dear Green Coffee Roasters about a typical day in her life.
 Flat white anyone?

 Hey Lisa, Tell us a little bit about yourself and what you do?

 I run Dear Green Coffee Roasters.
 On any given day, I can be working in any part of the business – from roasting, to running Specialty Coffee Association training classes to mopping the floor, admin and loads more.
 The business is now in its 7th year and I’ve got an amazing team working with me, so it’s a pretty exciting time for us as we continue to grow.
 I’m also currently in the midst of organising Glasgow Coffee Festival which is basically just a big coffee party which I started in 2014, its now even bigger and we’ll be hosting again in the beautiful Briggait in May!